Alexander J. Dallas (statesman): Acting Secretary of War and Acting Secretary of State

-From March 2, 1815, to August 1, 1815, he was acting Secretary of War and for a time that year was acting Secretary of State as well.
+From March 2, 1815, to August 1, 1815, he was acting United States Secretary of War and for a time that year was also acting United States Secretary of State.
 He returned to Philadelphia, but lived only a year.

 He was a member of the American Philosophical Society from 1791 and a trustee of the University of Pennsylvania.

 Honors

 Dallas County, Alabama, and Dallas Township, Pennsylvania, are named for him.
-Six U.S. Coast Guard Cutters have been named DALLAS, the most recent was USCGC Dallas (WHEC-716).
+Six U.S. Coast Guard Cutters have been named Dallas, the most recent was USCGC Dallas (WHEC-716).
 Fort Dallas in Florida and the U.S. Navy ship USS Dallas (DD-199) were named after his son, Alexander J. Dallas, who died during his Navy service.

 His other son George Mifflin Dallas was Vice President under James K. Polk and one possible namesake for Dallas, Texas; his father and brother are other possible namesakes of the Texas city.

 His daughter, Sophia Burrell Dallas, married on April 4, 1805 Richard Bache, Jr., the son of Richard Bache, Sr. and Sarah Franklin Bache.
 Her husband's father was a marine insurance underwriter and importer in Philadelphia who served as United States Postmaster General from 1776 to 1782.
 Her husband's mother, known as Sally, was the only daughter of Benjamin Franklin, one of the Founding Fathers of the United States, and his common-law wife, Deborah Read.

 Dallas was elected to the American Philosophical Society in 1791.